HarpurCriticalArchive/web/README.md

 --------------------------------
 Download and install Github for the Mac from https://mac.github.com.
 The CHCA username is chasharpur and the password is S1ngleT0n.
 Sign in via GitHub->Preferences if not prompted.
-To commit a change select "Go to commit message" in the View menu.
+First you have to commit your changes.
+For this you need to type a short summary message.
 After committing you will be able to sync.
 Click the "sync" button to save your changes to the repository.

 Installing and configuring gedit
 --------------------------------